 Bleeding Paper Materials

 This project uses a special paper, called color-changing goldenrod paper.
 As you might guess, it gets its name from its color.
 The paper is available at Amazon and some education and craft stores.
-Be sure to use the color change goldenrod paper and not just any yellowish paper.
+It’s also easy to make goldenrod paper yourself.
+Be sure to use either commercial or homemade color change goldenrod paper and not just any yellowish paper.
 The color change results from alkaline conditions, which can be obtained using ammonia, baking soda, laundry detergent, washing soda, or soapy water.
 Ammonia mixed with water works extremely well, but younger researchers may wish to use baking soda in water, since it is very safe.

 - color-changing goldenrod paper